zhenjiao-ms/azuretest0811/azuretest0811/includes/cdn.md

     The origin domain is the location from which the CDN caches content.
 The origin domain can be either a storage account or a cloud service; a storage account is used for the purposes of this example.
 Storage content is cached to edge servers according either to a cache-control setting that you specify, or to the default heuristics of the caching network.

+   > [!NOTE]
-    > [AZURE.NOTE] The configuration created for the endpoint will not immediately be available; it can take up to 60 minutes for the registration to propagate through the CDN network.
-Users who try to use the CDN domain name immediately may receive status code 400 (Bad Request) until the content is available via the CDN.
+   > The configuration created for the endpoint will not
+   > immediately be available; it can take up to 60 minutes for the
+   > registration to propagate through the CDN network.
+Users who try to
+   > use the CDN domain name immediately may receive status code 400
+   > (Bad Request) until the content is available via the CDN.
+   >
+   >

 <a id="Step3"> </a>